 The Freight & Salvage Coffeehouse is an all-ages performance venue located in Berkeley, California.
 Coffee, teas, sodas, desserts, and light snacks are available at the Freight food counter.
 We've recently made beer and wine available for sale in our lobby.
-Youth 25 years of age and under are admitted at half-price.
+Youth are admitted at reduced price.
 Senior discount is $2.00.

 The Freight & Salvage Coffeehouse (Berkeley Society for the Preservation of Traditional Music) is a nonprofit arts organization dedicated to promoting the understanding and appreciation of traditional and roots music.
 We are supported by your attendance, grants from the Alameda County ARTSFUND, Berkeley Civic Arts Program, The William & Flora Hewlett Foundation, the Edmund and Jeannik Littlefield Foundation, National Endowment for the Arts, Bernard Osher Foundation, San Francisco Foundation, the Drs.
 Ben and A. Jess Shenson Foundation at the San Francisco Foundation, Wells Fargo Foundation, musicians benefit performances, volunteer efforts, and your generous annual donations.